WIT-Hackathon/Troopers-HealthTracker/readme_files/Description.md

 ## Key Players:

 Devices supported – Mobile, web, Smart devices
 •	Patients: will upload their info in the application manually or through smart device.
-•	Doctors:  will see the info, asses the condition of the patient and provide further suggestions
+•	Doctors:  will see the info, asses the condition of the patient and provide further suggestions.
 •	Chat bot: will enable virtual conversations for both patient and medical professional.

 ## Benefits:

-•	All patient stats will be integrated on a central repo.
-•	Doctors will review the stats and alert the patients at the right time.
+•	All patient stats will be integrated on a central repo.                                                                               • Doctors will review the stats and alert the patients at the right time.
 •	Reduces Government’s cost in maintaining non-infected people in quarantine centers.
-•	Patient and doctor can connect virtually
+•	Patient and doctor can connect virtually.
 •	Patients are free to connect and have second opinion if needed.